adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Exporting transactions

-zec-qt-wallet allows you to export all transactions via the **File->Export Transactions** menu item.
+ZecWallet allows you to export all transactions via the **File->Export Transactions** menu item.
 You will be prompted where to store the exported file and it will be saved as a csv file with the following headers:

 | Type    | Address | Date/Time                | Amount | Memo               |
 | ---     | ---     | ---                      | ---    | ---                |